 What are the differences between the SAT and ACT?

 Most colleges accept either/both the SAT or ACT.
 However, the tests have important differences that each student should consider.
 One essential difference between the ACT and the SAT is that the ACT is a curriculum-based college admission test which measures the knowledge and skills taught in high school that are important for college-level work.
 The SAT is an exam that measures college success skills as well as the critical thinking and reasoning skills in reading and math that are necessary for academic success in college.
 For more detailed information on the differences read the Princeton Review comparison.
 You may also view the StudyPoints chart of the key differences between the current SAT and ACT tests.

 Is one test “better” than the other?
 Which test should I take?

-Given that many students score slightly higher on the ACT it is recommended that you attempt both SAT and ACT.
-Recent research has suggested this is especially true for young women.
+Given that many Pine View students score slightly higher on the ACT it is recommended that you attempt both SAT and ACT.
 You are encouraged to take the ACT with writing in either the spring of your junior year or fall of your senior year.